nextthingco/docs/CHIP_Pro-Docs/source/includes/_connectcontrolpro.md

 C.H.I.P.
 Pro is a headless computer, so you will need a separate computer in order to interact with it.
 This section will go over how to connect via USB-serial to UART, connect to a WiFi network and where to find example scripts.

-### USB-serial to UART Pins
+### USB-Serial to UART Pins

 A UART to USB-serial connection between C.H.I.P.
 Pro and your computer offers the most comprehensive look at what's happening in C.H.I.P.
-Pro as it boots, since you can get all message output from the moment it starts booting.
+Pro since you can get all message output from the moment it starts booting.

 #### Things you will need